ECOLOGICAL NETWORK PLATFORM

 is also one of the six priorities set in the Multiannual Work Programme 2017-2022

 The Ecological Network Platform of the Alpine Convention was set up by ministers at the IX.
 Alpine Conference

-The Contracting Parties to the Alpine Convention delegated experts to be members of the Working group/Platform.
-Observers to the Convention may also nominate representatives for the Working groups/Platforms.
+The Contracting Parties to the Alpine Convention delegate experts to be members of the Working Groups/ Platforms.
+Observers to the Convention may also nominate representatives.

 List of members